prometheus-community/helm-charts/charts/prometheus/README.md

 ### Sharing Alerts Between Services

-Note that you have multiple yaml files.
+Note that when [installing](#install-chart) or [upgrading](#upgrading-chart) you may use multiple values override files.
 This is particularly useful when you have alerts belonging to multiple services in the cluster.
 For example,

 ```yaml
 # values.yaml